-Current active students of Concordia University Texas may pick up a standard-request official transcript from the Registrar's Office at no charge.
+Current active students of Concordia University Texas may pick up a standard-request official transcript from the Office of Student Registration and Records at no charge.
 A completed Transcript Request Form is required for each request.
 Standard- request has a two to three day processing time.
 If the transcript is to be mailed, a \$7.00 fee applies.